Microblading vs Microshading: Which is Better?

 What is Microblading?

-Microblading, also called microstroking, is a cosmetic procedure in which pigments are inserted into the skin of the brow area.
-It is a semi-permanent tattooing technique.
-It uses a hand-held device with a blade to create hair-like strokes that are simultaneously filled with a pigment.
+Microblading is a semi-permanent tattooing technique in which pigments are inserted into the skin of the brow area.
+It involves using a hand-held tool equipped with a microblade to create hair-like strokes that are then filled with pigment.
 This gives an impression of natural brow hairs.

 What is Microshading?

-Microshading, also called powdered brows, is also a semi-permanent eyebrow tattooing technique like microblading.
-But unlike microblading, it does not create natural hair strokes.
-Instead, you get a powdered effect that adds fullness to your otherwise sparse eyebrows.
-As a result, they start looking fuller and thicker.
+Similar to microblading, Microshading or powdered brows is a semi-permanent eyebrow tattooing technique.
+But unlike microblading, it does not create hair strokes.
+Instead, it creates tiny dots that bring a powdered, shadowy effect.
+This treatment aims to make otherwise sparse eyebrows look fuller and thicker.

 What’s the Difference Between Microshading and Microblading?